alajfit/ts.rabbit-mq/README.md

 - Single write per Queue consumer
 - DAG of Data Flow
 - Socket updates for Rabbit MQ messages to website
+- Replay all rows from source on request to rebuild consumer db